-Level Control Adequacy Control Application POSITIVE Substantial Assurance A robust framework of controls exists that are likely to ensure that objectives will be achieved.
+Level Control Adequacy Control Application POSITIVE OPINIONS Re Substantial Assurance A robust framework of controls exists that are likely to ensure that objectives will be achieved.
 Controls are applied continuously or with only minor lapses.
-OPINIONS Reasonable Assurance A sufficient framework of key controls exists that are likely to result in objectives being achieved, but the control framework could be stronger.
+Reasonable Assurance A sufficient framework of key controls exists that are likely to result in objectives being achieved, but the control framework could be stronger.
 Controls are applied but with some lapses.
-NEGATIVE Limited Assurance Risk exists of objectives not being achieved due to the absence of key controls in the system.
+Limited Assurance NEGATIVE Risk exists of objectives not being achieved due to the absence of key controls in the system.
 A significant breakdown in the application of key controls.
 OPINIONS No Assurance A significant risk exists of objectives not being achieved due to the absence of controls in the system.
 A fundamental breakdown in the application of all or most controls.

 Internal Audit seeks to work closely as appropriate with other auditors, most significantly External Audit.
-However, for 2021-22, no work undertaken by other auditors or any other review body has been specifically relied upon in the provision of this annual assurance opinion.
+However, for 2022-23, no work undertaken by other auditors or any other review body has been specifically relied upon in the provision of this annual assurance opinion.

-Summary of Internal Audit Work and Coverage 2021-22
+Summary of Internal Audit Work and Coverage 2022-23

-Internal Audit aims to utilise a risk-based approach to planning its work.
+Internal Audit aims to utilise a risk-informed approach to planning its work.
 This approach seeks to ensure that the key risks facing the Authority are covered where appropriate by Internal Audit work.
 Internal Audit was able to use the Strategic and Operational Risk Registers to contribute to the planning of audit coverage.
-The audit planning process and details of the 2021-22 audit plan were reported to the Audit Committee in the March 2021 meeting.
+The audit planning process and details of the 2022-23 audit plan were reported to the Audit Committee in the March 2022 meeting.

-The Audit Committee has received quarterly reports that incorporate the results of audit work and management's response on a continuous basis.
-A summary of the Internal Audit reports for 2021-22 is at Appendix 1.
+The Audit and Governance Committee has received reports at each meeting that incorporate the results of audit work and management's response on a continuous basis.
+A summary of the Internal Audit reports for 2022-23 is at Appendix 1.